-Subject to revision of catchment areas not proving feasible, contributions are required where a school is operating, or is forecast to be operating at or above 85% capacity following completion of the proposed development and other extant planning permissions.
+Subject to revision of catchment areas not proving feasible, contributions are required where a school is operating, or is forecast to be operating at or above 90% capacity.
 At and above this level, efficient operation of the school is significantly compromised primarily for learning and teaching but also in terms of dining, toilet provision, social spaces and sport/leisure facilities.
 It is highly unlikely that a school can operate at its maximum physical capacity given that the level of pupil numbers vary in each year group.
-To allow for year to year fluctuations, contributions are required where the school capacity threshold is anticipated to be at or above 85% capacity for three of the years forecast by the Council's Education Data and Intelligence Officer (Quality Improvement team).
-These three or more years do not require to be consecutive and for developments/site allocations which are predicted to be built out beyond the forecast period, this trigger point will be disregarded as such proposals require to be assessed on a case by case basis.
+Contributions are required where the school capacity threshold is anticipated to be at or above 90% capacity at the end of the 5 year LEMP (Learning Estate Management Plan) period, based on the cumulative impact of extant planning permissions and LDP2 allocations.
+The capacity of schools will be reviewed on a regular basis to ensure that the Council has accurate data to determine whether developer contributions are required.

-In some cases the school capacity 85% trigger point will have already been reached with the base numbers in the forecast.
+In some cases the school capacity 90% trigger point will have already been reached with the base numbers in the forecast.
 Therefore, contributions are required from all additional pupils arising from development.